profiq/elixir-ml-example/README.md

 In this repository we demonstrate the use of various machine learning tools offered by the Elixir ecosystem.
 Using these tools, we build, train and test a simple convolutional neural network for detecting pneumonia in x-ray chest scans.
+You can learn more about this repositor in our [blog post](https://www.profiq.com/deep-learning-in-elixir-with-axon/) focused on machine learning with Elixir.

 Following Elixir libraries and projects are used: